 This is the generation whose first phone was most likely a smartphone.
 And the ones for whom visual-based social media channels like TikTok, Snapchat, AirTime and Secret have become a way of life, even as they might baffle other age groups.

 Research by Frost & Sullivan indicates that by 2025, 75% of the workforce is expected to be made up of digital natives whose preferred communication is video.
-Providing these employees with the tools to collaborate is key to keeping them happy and productive, while retaining talent.
+Providing these employees with the tools to collaborate is key to keeping them happy and productive in a hybrid working environment, while retaining talent.

 It’s not just that analogue audio calls are on the way out.
 The warmth, realism, and convenience of video is changing human communication, causing a permanent shift in people’s ways of working.
 Video is an integral part of their communication, and their every day lives.